-Pituitary adenomas make up 10 percent to 15 percent of all tumors that develop within the skull.
-They are found in about 77 out of 100,000 people, although it is believed that they actually occur in as many as 20 percent of people at some point in their lives.
+Pituitary adenomas make up 10% to 15% of all tumors that develop within the skull.
+They are found in about 77 out of 100,000 people, although it is believed that they actually occur in as many as 20% of people at some point in their lives.
 However, many pituitary adenomas, especially microadenomas, do not cause serious symptoms and are never found.
 Macroadenomas are about twice as common as microadenomas.
 Pituitary adenomas can occur at any age, but are more common in people in their 30s or 40s.
 They are rarely found in those younger than 20.
 Women get adenomas more often than men.

 How are pituitary adenomas diagnosed?